rhyslwells/Data-Archive/content/standardised/What is the Attention mechanism.md

 ### Core Idea of Attention

 The  [[Transformer Network|Transformer]] architecture, introduced by Vaswani et al. in 2017 ("[[Attention Is All You Need]]"), is the most popular use of the attention mechanism.
-The key innovation of Transformers is the **self-attention mechanism**, which ==allows each token in a sequence to attend to all other tokens==, making the model more efficient and scalable for parallel processing. ==Transformers replaced traditional RNN-based== models and have become the foundation of models like BERT, GPT, and T5.
+The key innovation of Transformers is the ==**self-attention mechanism**==, which ==allows each token in a sequence to attend to all other tokens==, making the model more efficient and scalable for parallel processing. ==Transformers replaced traditional RNN-based== models and have become the foundation of models like BERT, GPT, and T5.

 The attention mechanism allows a model to focus on different parts of an input sequence when making predictions, rather than relying on a fixed-size hidden state to encode all information.
 This selective "focus" can greatly enhance the model's ability to handle long-range dependencies.